Ali-Asgari/Assembler_Disassembler/README.md

     nasm -f elf64 Disassembler.asm && ld -o Disassembler -e _start Disassembler.o && ./Disassembler

-Provide the directory path of the file that includes your machine codes.\
+Enter the directory path of the file that includes your machine codes.\
-Provide the directory path of the file where you want to save the assembly instructions.
+Enter the directory path of the file where you want to save the assembly instructions.

 ## Supported Instructions